 0800 622 006

 Your work is continually assessed through regular submission of practical and supporting work, including course work and personal work.
 There are no formal examinations.
-Feedback and guidance are provided through a tutorial schedule.
+Feedback and guidance are provided direct in classes and through a regular tutorial schedule.